 Public Adjuster Fees — What They Cost and When They're Worth It

-How public adjuster fees work in California — contingency percentages, the disaster fee cap, when hiring a PA is worth it, and questions to ask before signing.
+How Public Adjuster fees work in California — contingency percentages, the statutory framework under §15027.5, when hiring a PA is worth it, and questions to ask before signing.

 The number one question people ask before hiring a Public Adjuster is: "What does it cost?"
 It is a fair question — and the answer is more straightforward than most people expect.
 Understanding the fee structure helps you make an informed decision about whether hiring a PA makes financial sense for your claim.